What are the best books on finding your passion in life? Today, that’s the question we’re going to answer.

 Using the Passion Test framework, you’ll be able to make room for great uses of time by subtracting good/average uses of time. `

-If you’re looking for a simple, no-nonsense guide to finding out what puts you on fire, reading this book is a highly productive use of your time.
+If you’re looking for a simple, no-nonsense guide to finding out what puts you on fire, reading this self-improvement book will be a great use of your time.

 This book from Gay Hendricks is all about figuring out the work that you have the best chance at becoming great at.